 Jeeps are recognized as being red first.
 Maybe a classic would sport a yellow.
 Jeep likes to ride colors for a year or three then quickly discontinue it.
+For a short time, an Anvil colored Jeep appeared.

 While it looks anvil blue Jeep calls it gray.
 It’s also not powder.
 But it is beloved by almost everyone.
 The Jeep Wrangler Anvil color years were roughly 2012-2014.
 So it is one of the many rare Jeep colors.
 This is officially the Jeep Anvil color: